AnushriKulkarni/Pizz_Mania_sales_Data/README.md

 ## Technologies Used

 - **MySQL**: For data retrieval, calculations, and integration.
-- **Power BI**: For creating interactive visualizations and dashboards.
 - **Excel**: For data preparation and preliminary analysis.

 ## Getting Started